ronnyml/snowplow-wiki/setup-guide/common/Hosted-assets.md

     http(s)://d1fc8wv8zag5ca.cloudfront.net/1.0.1/sp.js

-It is also available as:

-    http(s)://d1fc8wv8zag5ca.cloudfront.net/1/sp.js

-where 1 is the semantic MAJOR version.
-If you prefer, you can use this path and then get new features and bug fixes automatically as we roll-out MINOR and PATCH updates to the tracker.

 ### 2.1 Clojure Collector resources

 The Clojure Collector packaged as a complete WAR file, ready for Amazon Elastic Beanstalk, is here: